Overview

 • Increasing age.
 Angina is most common in adults age 60 and older.

 • Family history of heart disease.
-Tell your health care provider if your mother, father or any siblings have or had heart disease or a heart attack.
+Tell your healthcare team if your mother, father or any siblings have or had heart disease or a heart attack.

 • Tobacco use.
-Smoking, chewing tobacco and long-term exposure to secondhand smoke can damage the lining of the arteries, allowing deposits of cholesterol to collect and block blood flow.
+Smoking, chewing tobacco and long-term exposure to secondhand smoke can damage the lining of the arteries.
+Artery damage can let deposits of cholesterol collect and block blood flow.

 • High blood pressure.
-Over time, high blood pressure damages arteries by accelerating hardening of the arteries.
+Over time, high blood pressure damages arteries by speeding up the hardening of the arteries.

 • High cholesterol or triglycerides.
-Too much bad cholesterol — low-density lipoprotein (LDL) — in the blood can cause arteries to narrow.
-A high LDL increases the risk of angina and heart attacks.
+Too much bad cholesterol, called low-density lipoprotein (LDL), in the blood can cause arteries to narrow.
+A high LDL level increases the risk of angina and heart attack.
 A high level of triglycerides in the blood also is unhealthy.

 • Other health conditions.
 Chronic kidney disease, peripheral artery disease, metabolic syndrome or a history of stroke increases the risk of angina.

 • Not enough exercise.
-An inactive lifestyle contributes to high cholesterol, high blood pressure, type 2 diabetes and obesity.
-Talk to your health care provider about the type and amount of exercise that's best for you.
+An inactive lifestyle raises the risk of high cholesterol, high blood pressure, type 2 diabetes and obesity.
+Talk with your healthcare team about the type and amount of exercise that's best for you.

 • Obesity.
 Obesity is a risk factor for heart disease, which can cause angina.
 Being overweight makes the heart work harder to supply blood to the body.

 • Emotional stress.
 Too much stress and anger can raise blood pressure.
-Surges of hormones produced during stress can narrow the arteries and worsen angina.
+Rushes of hormones made by the body during stress can narrow the arteries and worsen angina.

 • Drug misuse.
 Cocaine and other stimulants can cause blood vessel spasms and trigger angina.